k2view-academy/K2View-Academy/articles/19_Broadway/24_error_handling.md

 ### Retry Mechanism Using Error Handler

-Starting V8.0, the Retry mechanism can be configured using any actor defined as the stage’s **error handler**, as follows:
+Starting from V8.0, the Retry mechanism can be configured using any actor defined as the stage’s **error handler**, as follows:

 * The Actor should return **result = retry** instead of true or false to activate the retry mechanism.
 * The number of retries and interval should be implemented by the error handler Actor (Java code, LU function, etc.).